2018 visit by Recep Tayyip Erdoğan to Germany: Speeches

 During the state banquet Steinmeier addressed the attendees, he lauded how the Turkish diaspora contributed to the economy of Germany and also criticized the NSU murders against Turkish nationals for which Germany was ashamed.
-But he also voiced concern for the human rights situation in Turkey and emphasized that during the Nazi Government Germans received asylum in Turkey and that now 80 years later, Germany is able to return the favor in giving asylum to Turks.
+But he also voiced concern for the human rights situation in Turkey and emphasized that during the Nazi Government Germans received asylum in Turkey and that now 80 years later, Germany can return the favor of giving asylum to Turks.

-Erdoğan replied in a prepared speech of which the content the attendees were given handouts before the banquet lauding the Turkish German relations from their military alliance during World War I to modern times.
+Erdoğan replied in a prepared speech in which the content the attendees were given handouts before the banquet lauding the Turkish German relations from their military alliance during World War I to modern times.
 But he then went on beyond the prepared speech to criticize that in Germany it was able for members of the "terror organization" Kurdistan Workers' Party (PKK) to walk free and demanded a crackdown on terror in which he also included the Gulen movement.

-At the reception of the banquet, Cem Özdemir of the Greens greeted Erdoğan with in hope to talk to him later in the evening.
+At the reception of the banquet, Cem Özdemir of the Greens greeted Erdoğan in the hope to talk to him later in the evening.
 He wore a sticker saying in Turkish, Give to us the liberty of thought, an expression in the play Don Carlos by Friedrich Schiller.
 The two then did not talk anymore during the banquet.